ServiceInnovationLab/serviceinnovationlab.github.io/_posts/2019-07-30-Rates-Rebate-Beta-Research-Report.md

 ## Appendix #3

-### Frequently used channels
+### Frequently used channels<a name="Go-to-FrequentlyUsedChannels"></a>

 One of the biggest barriers to applying is that ratepayers don’t know about Rates Rebates and that they may be eligible.
 As part of our research we asked questions to inform how we might better raise awareness.

 Some of the research surfaced common groups, organisations and entities that could be used to support information, communication and other assistance for these customers.

 ### What keeps you busy